Pretrial Motions

 Pretrial motions play an important role in ensuring that the driver’s rights were not violated, and the contact and ultimate arrest were done legally.
 In DUI cases, attorneys can look over these legal issues before the case is set for a Jury Trial.
 Most DUI cases do not result in a jury trial, but your experienced DUI defense attorney can file a motion to have certain conduct or evidence that resulted in that illegal conduct suppressed or taken out of the case.
 For example, if the officer did not have a legal right to contact the person who was arrested, then everything after the illegal contact (including potential Field sobriety tests, or chemical testing will be excluded by the court, and the prosecutor will not have enough evidence to proceed to a jury trial, so they will dismiss the case.

 Motions are submitted in writing, focusing on a violation of the driver’s constitutional rights, and asking the court to exclude evidence that was received or discovered as a result of that illegal conduct.
-They can be filed by either the prosecutor or defense attorney and can significantly impact the trial, evidence admissibility, and overall case outcome or strength of the case.
+They can be filed by either the prosecutor or criminal defense attorney and can significantly impact the trial, evidence admissibility, and overall case outcome or strength of the case.

-An experienced DUI attorney plays a key role in devising an effective pretrial motion case.
+An experienced California DUI Lawyer plays a key role in devising an effective pretrial motion case.
 By examining the evidence, such as police reports, video footage, and the legality of the arrest, they can challenge weaknesses in the prosecution's case and strengthen the defense.
 This evaluation of the case is often a way in which your attorney can point out the challenges to the prosecutor’s case and ultimately obtain a more reasonable offer for the driver to consider.

 Common types of pretrial motions in DUI cases include: